 TUCKER: If I had one piece of advice for educators, whether they use my article or not, I’d just say be willing to offer a space for discussion.
 The things I write about in the article clearly aren’t going away.
 We need to, as Dr. King says, stop worrying about tranquility and be willing to have open dialogue about systematic racism and inequality, especially with young people.
 As far as primary sources go, The Five-Month Summer is available online with a simple Google search.
 I discuss it at length in the article but it really is a great piece of writing on its own.
 In a classroom where my article is assigned to students, The Five-Month Summer is assigned alongside it!
 On the other hand, one of the best parts of this project has been the wealth of amazing secondary sources I’ve been able to dig into.
 Brian Purnell’s Fighting Jim Crow in the County of Kings is about CORE in Brooklyn, and I appreciated how he looked at the intersection of local and national political activism.
 Jason Sokol’s All Eyes Are Upon Us was published as I was writing the article and is a great deep-dive into civil rights activism in the Northeast.
 He also explores the Octagon Lounge incident concisely in his book.
 Jeffrey Ogbar’s first book, Black Power: Radical Politics and African American Identity changed my entire academic perspective when I first read it.
 It was published in 2005 but a new edition with a chapter on Black Lives Matter was released in 2019.
 Finally, so many amazing writers, thinkers, and activists have released great, important work recently, including Ta-Nehisi Coates, Ibram X. Kendi, Layla Saad, Isabel Wilkerson, and Colson Whitehead.

-Christopher Tucker's article "'What Happened in Springfield': Housing, Police, and the 1965 Octagon Lounge Incident" is our featured article for Fall 2020 and is available for complimentary download until the end of 2020.
-It was published in The New England Journal of History, Volume 75, Issue 1, Fall 2018.
+Christopher Tucker's article "'What Happened in Springfield': Housing, Police, and the 1965 Octagon Lounge Incident" was our featured article for Fall 2020 and is available for purchase on this website.
+See The New England Journal of History, Volume 75, Issue 1, Fall 2018.